mcrl/DeepLearningTrainingScripts/cudnn/dlrm/Readme.md

 [ dense features ]     [sparse indices] , ..., [sparse indices]
 ```

 In this model, there are 13 dense features, and 26 sparse indices.
-It means first input size of the bot_FC is 13, and number of embedding tables are 26.
+Hence, first input size of the bottom FC is 13, and number of embedding tables are 26.

 # Files